10 Cybersecurity Best Practices for Protecting Your Business

 Let’s talk tools for a moment.
 Security software is essential, but don’t get bogged down with flashy products.
 Here are some tools that will make a real difference:

-• Antivirus Software: This should be your first line of defence; always keep it updated.
+- Antivirus Software: This should be your first line of defence; always keep it up to date.

-• Backup Solutions: Regular data backups can save your business from a ransomware attack.
-Choose solutions that automate your backups and make restoration easy.
+- Backup Solutions: Regular data backups can help protect your business from ransomware attacks.
+Select solutions that automate your backups and simplify restoration.

-• Password Managers: Use these to create and store strong, unique passwords for all your accounts.
+- Password Managers: Utilise these tools to create and securely store strong, unique passwords for all your online accounts.

 Now, bear in mind that tools are just part of the equation.